First-principle theory of the Casimir screening effect: Theory

+{It is not difficult to understand that the disjoining pressure (\ref{Pi_1}) is equal to the total (Casimir) force acting on the relatively large parallel metallic plates immersed in a Coulomb gas, divided by their surface area (see Fig. \ref{Fig}).}

 The first term on the right-hand side of equation (\ref{Pi_1}) represents the contribution from electric field fluctuations.
 Based on the Bohr-Van Leeuwen theorem, only the pure electric component of the disjoining pressure is influenced by the presence of classical charged particles in a volume between metal walls.
 That is why this contribution depends on the inverse Debye length, $\varkappa$.
-The second and third terms in the expression for the electromagnetic pressure are due to fluctuations that are not affected by the presence of classical ions.
+The second and third terms in the expression for the electromagnetic pressure arise from fluctuations that are unaffected by the presence of classical ions. {Such a contribution was also obtained by Maia Neto et al. \cite{maia2019scattering} for the case of an electrolyte solution confined between dielectric plates using the scattering formalism \cite{emig2007casimir}.
+Note also that the first and second zero Matsubara frequency terms on the right-hand side of equation (\ref{Pi_1}) can be derived from equation (25) in the paper by Maia Neto et al. \cite{maia2019scattering}, in the limit of metallic walls (i.e., an infinite dielectric constant), by differentiating the obtained free energy with respect to the inter-wall distance.
+Furthermore, the presence of the unscreened zero Matsubara frequency term was confirmed recently by experiments measuring the colloidal interaction between two silica microspheres in an aqueous solution at distances ranging from 0.2 to 0.5 microns using optical tweezers~\cite{pires2021probing}.}

 Eq. (\ref{Pi_1}) can be rewritten as follows.
-Let us add and subtract the second term.
-This will result in a purely repulsive ion contribution to the disjoining pressure,
+Let us subtract and add the second term.
+This results in a purely repulsive ion contribution to the disjoining pressure,

-which can be derived within the statistical field theory of the Coulomb gas~\cite{budkovstatistical, ninham1997ion} using image-charge concept and the negative contribution of the electromagnetic field fluctuations, which coincides exactly with the result of Schwinger and coworkers~\cite{schwinger1978casimir}:
+which can be derived within the statistical field theory of the Coulomb gas~\cite{budkovstatistical,ninham1997ion,budkov2024thermomechanical} using image-charge concept, and the negative contribution of the electromagnetic field fluctuations, which coincides exactly with the result of Schwinger and coworkers~\cite{schwinger1978casimir}:

 so that